DFHack/dfhack/docs/dev/compile/Compile.rst

 All Platforms
 =============
 Before you can compile the code you'll need to configure your build with cmake.
-Some IDEs can do this, but from command line is the usual way to do this; thought the windows section below points out some windows batch files that can be used to avoid opening a terminal/command-prompt.
+Some IDEs can do this, but from command line is the usual way to do this; thought the Windows section below points out some Windows batch files that can be used to avoid opening a terminal/command-prompt.

 You should seek cmake's documentation online or via ``cmake --help`` to see how the command works.
 See the `build-options` page for help finding the DFHack build options relevant to you.